lovongoc/BGGN213/Class8/Class8.md

 k-means clustering example
 ==========================

-test Let's make up some datafor testing the 'kmeans()' function
+Let's make up some datafor testing the 'kmeans()' function

     tmp <- c(rnorm(30,-3), rnorm(30,3)) #a vector of points from two random distributions x <- cbind(x=tmp, y=rev(tmp)) #binding it in a matrix with two columns, one with tmp and one with the reverse of tmp